Newms34/bulmabox/README.md

  - You can now specify fonts.
 See below under `Special Notes` --> `Options` for details.
  - Button creation has been centralized.
 This *shouldn't* mean anything for you, but if anything breaks, please let me know via creating an issue!
  - NOTE: I've removed `bower.json` from the repo, since practically no one uses that anymore (and neither should you!).
  - I've also included a `gulpfile.js` for those that wanna mess with bulmabox.
+ - Small update: now exports as an ES6 module, so you can use it in build processes like `webpack` or `vue-cli`.

 ----